ravichugh/sketch-n-sketch/notes/icfp-tutorial-justin.md

   </div>
 ```

-And now let's add some more items to our shopping list!
+And now let's change our "require" function using the output canvas:

 ```
 require entry =